 After the third video, Eben will open up his online course and get an amazing response.
 People enroll right away.

-He continues to follow up with other valuable videos, worksheets, and professional advice to get you hooked.
+He continues to follow up with valuable videos, worksheets and more professional advice to get you hooked.
 That’s pre-selling at its very best.
-Consumers need education before making a purchase or subscribing to your list, and you’re the best one to provide it.
+Consumers need education before making a purchase or subscribing to your list and you’re the best one to provide it.

 When the time comes, they’ll buy – because you’ve earned their trust.

 For just about any task or goal, a savvy user can probably find sufficient information online for free.
-But it takes time to find that info, and most people don’t have that kind of time.
-They prefer a packaged product where all the information they need is readily available from one source, and is easy to digest.
+But, it takes time to find that info and most people don’t have that kind of time.
+They prefer a packaged product where all of the information that they need is readily available from one source and is easy to digest.